Gaussian integral

-Abraham de Moivre originally discovered this type of integral in 1733, while Gauss published the precise integral in 1809.
+Abraham de Moivre originally discovered this type of integral in 1733, while Gauss published the precise integral in 1809, attributing its discovery to Laplace.
 The integral has a wide range of applications.
 For example, with a slight change of variables it is used to compute the normalizing constant of the normal distribution.
 The same integral with finite limits is closely related to both the error function and the cumulative distribution function of the normal distribution.
 In physics this type of integral appears frequently, for example, in quantum mechanics, to find the probability density of the ground state of the harmonic oscillator.
 This integral is also used in the path integral formulation, to find the propagator of the harmonic oscillator, and in statistical mechanics, to find its partition function.